netham45/RPiZeroN64ControllerUSBGadget/README.md

 Official Nintendo cables use Red for VCC, Black for Ground, and Green for Data.
 I also have a third-party cable that does NOT follow this spec, and instead uses Black for VCC, White for Ground, and Red for Data.

 I put the files in `/opt/n64` .
-If you want to put them somewhere else edit the paths in n64.service and start.sh.
+If you want to put them somewhere else edit the paths in `n64.service` and `start.sh`.

 Copy `n64.service` to `/etc/systemd/system` and run
 ```